rte-france/Grid2Op/README.md

 ## Contributing

+Please consult the "CONTRIBUTING.md" file for extra information.
+This is a summary and in case of conflicting instructions, follow the one given in the `CONTRIBUTING.md` file and discard these ones.

 We welcome contributions from everyone.
 They can take the form of pull requests for smaller changed.
 In case of a major change (or if you have a doubt on what is "a small change"), please open an issue first to discuss what you would like to change.